FredericoBresani/path-tracer/README.md

 # d: distance to the screen
 # (up1, up2, up3): the coordinates of the up vector
 # (l1, l2, l3): the coordinates of the camera location
-# (m1, m2, m3): the coordintes of the location the the camera points at
+# (m1, m2, m3): the coordintes of the location that the camera points at
 # p: pixel size
 # s: samples
 # paths: The number of rays shot per pixel